Rian Johnson: Early films and Breaking Bad

-Johnson's third film, Looper, began shooting in Louisiana on January 24, 2011 and was released on September 28, 2012, by TriStar Pictures and FilmDistrict.
+Johnson's third feature film, Looper, began shooting in Louisiana on January 24, 2011, and was released on September 28, 2012, by TriStar Pictures and FilmDistrict.
 Set in the near future, it has been described as dark science fiction, and involves hitmen whose victims are sent from the future.
 The film opened the 2012 Toronto International Film Festival and the 2012 Palo Alto International Film Festival.
 Looper was a surprise success at the box office.

+Star Wars: The Last Jedi

 On June 20, 2014, news broke that Johnson would write and direct the eighth installment in the Star Wars film series.
-Johnson confirmed the report that following month and the film, Star Wars: The Last Jedi, was released on December 15, 2017, to positive reviews from critics and audiences.
-After Colin Trevorrow departed Episode IX, Johnson turned down an offer from Lucasfilm to write and direct the follow-up to The Last Jedi.
+Johnson confirmed the report that following month.
+The film, Star Wars: The Last Jedi, was released on December 15, 2017, to positive reviews from critics and audiences.
+While multiple sources reported that Johnson turned down an offer from Lucasfilm to write and direct the film's follow-up, the then-untitled Episode IX, Johnson denied that he was ever in discussion for, or turned down, the role.

 On November 9, 2017, it was announced that Johnson would write a new trilogy of Star Wars films, separate from the main story arc of previous films in the franchise, and would direct the first installment of his trilogy.
+By 2025, Johnson's plans for a Star Wars trilogy had not materialized and the project never got past the conceptual stage.
+But he did not rule out working with Lucasfilm in the future.